Owe nothing to anyone except to love one another; for he who loves his neighbor has fulfilled the law.

 Love does no wrong to a neighbor; therefore love is the fulfillment of the law.

 If the love of Christ is in your heart, you will have no problem loving your neighbor, and if you love your neighbor you are not going to murder him, steal his wife, or covet his donkey.
+This is why James called this the royal law (Jas.
+2:8).
+It is the king of laws because loving others fulfils all the other laws (Rom.
+13:8).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got something to say?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.